 An applicant for admission who has been accepted must pay a deposit of \$200 (see schedule that follows) to secure a position in the incoming class.
-The deposit is not refundable, but will be credited toward payment of first-year tuition.
+The deposit is not refundable after March 31, but will be credited toward payment of first-year tuition.